kh931623/fetch-images/README.md

 Headers
 - Authorization `string` `required`
   - plz send token in this format `Authorization: Bearer YOUR_TOKEN_HERE`
-  - you can however, disable the auth by setting `DISABLE_AUTH` in `.env`, so you dont have to provide access token to use this API.
+  - you can however, disable the auth by setting `DISABLE_AUTH` to any value in `.env`, so you dont have to provide access token to use this API.

 Query String
 - key `string` `required`